 Your lungs need to be cleaned and nourished now to take you through the cold months and no foods do it better than pungent foods.
 Pungent foods work with the lungs and colon and help to disperse their stuck, mucous laden energy.
 Pungent foods include some of these favourites: hot peppers and chilies, garlic, turnip, ginger, horseradish, cabbage, radish and my personal favourite cayenne (that is also an important part of mucous cleansing with the popular Master Cleanse detox protocol by Stanley Burroughs).
 What a great time to break out your favourite curry using a bone broth base!

 Mucilaginous foods help to renew the mucous membrane of the lungs and colon.
-These include foods like seaweeds, flaxseed, chia seeds and please remember the importance of ‘organic’ with your nuts and seeds.
+These include foods like seaweeds, flaxseeds, chia seeds and please remember the importance of ‘organic’ with your nuts and seeds.

 Carrots, broccoli, pumpkin and kale are appealing to us at this time of year and are rich in beta-carotene which generates a protective effect for the surfaces and mucous membranes of the colon and lungs.
 Kale grows well and loves the cooler temperatures, becoming quite sweet during the cold months.
 Protective beta-carotene foods for the lungs and colon include include foods like watercress, carrots, parsley, kale, turnip, mustard greens, broccoli, winter squash and pumpkin.